alexpko/ainamesis/README.md

 ## 3. AI Approach and Architecture
 The system utilizes a multi-tiered, privacy-focused AI architecture:
 *   **Speech Transcription:** Deploys a localized Whisper-based speech transcription engine capable of highly accurate, multi-lingual voice-to-text processing suited for intercultural clinics.
+*   **Multimodal Input (OCR & Imaging):** Integrates Tesseract/EasyOCR to digitize paper-based records and utilizes vision-capable local LLMs to extract findings from diagnostic scans and dermatological imagery.
-*   **Local LLM Processing:** Utilizes self-hosted local AI frameworks (such as Ollama) to parse the raw transcription into structured medical formats (e.g., SOAP notes, clinical summaries) without sending sensitive data over the internet.
+*   **Local LLM Synthesis:** Utilizes self-hosted local AI frameworks (such as Ollama) to parse and synthesize transcription, OCR, and image data into structured formats (e.g., SOAP notes, longitudinal history summaries).
-*   **Knowledge Integration:** Outputs the structured data directly into local Markdown files for seamless integration with database and note-taking utilities.
+*   **Knowledge Integration:** Outputs structured, time-stamped Markdown files for seamless integration with local database and note-taking utilities (e.g., Obsidian) and secure networking (e.g., Tailscale) for private synchronization.

 ## 4. How IBM Bob Was Used
 IBM Bob served as the primary development tool to orchestrate the AI pipeline.
+It was critical in:
+*   **Architecting the Logic:** Mapping the integration between heterogeneous inputs (audio, image, OCR) and the structured output node.
+*   **Implementation Planning:** Rapidly prototyping the cross-referencing logic that links today’s consultation with historical lab results.
-It was utilized to rapidly prototype the integration between the local transcription engine and the LLM summarization nodes.
-IBM Bob facilitated the logic mapping required to extract specific clinical parameters from unstructured text and structure the final output, significantly accelerating the development of the system's core transformation capabilities.
+*   **Troubleshooting:** Systematically analyzing the pipeline to ensure data fidelity and efficient processing without external cloud dependencies, significantly accelerating the development of the system's core transformation capabilities.